 1. Introduction

 The prevalence of several neurodevelopmental disorders has increased in the pediatric population (Grandjean and Landrigan, 2014), and multiple environmental pollutants may play a role in the increased rates of these disorders (Ramírez et al., 2022).
 Endocrine disrupting chemicals (EDCs), ubiquitous chemicals present in many every-day products and diet, are capable of interfering with the endocrine system, and have shown associations with childhood neurodevelopment and behavior (Bouchard et al., 2010; Braun, 2017; Cartier et al., 2016; Furlong et al., 2017; González-Alzaga et al., 2015; Huang et al., 2015; Huang et al., 2017; Kim et al., 2017; Li et al., 2018; Oh et al., 2023; Rodríguez-Carrillo et al., 2019; Shoaff et al., 2020; Tewar et al., 2016; Vilmand et al., 2023; Yu et al., 2016).
-Among the EDCs that have raised such concerns are non-persistent EDCs, including phthalates, phenols (including bisphenol A, parabens, triclosan, oxybenzone), and organophosphate pesticides (OP pesticides) (Braun, 2017).
+Among the EDCs that have raised such concerns are non-persistent EDCs, including phthalates, phenols (including bisphenol A, parabens, triclosan, oxybenzone) and organophosphate pesticides (OP pesticides) (Braun, 2017).
 While most of the available literature focuses on the effects of prenatal exposure to EDCs on child neurodevelopment (Ramírez et al., 2022), mid-childhood is also a crucial stage of (neuro)development (Mah and Ford-Jones, 2012), but there are few studies focusing on whether exposure to EDCs during this time period may be harmful to the developing brain.

 Exposure to phthalates and their metabolites during childhood and early adolescence has been associated with several adverse neurodevelopmental outcomes, but these studies were limited to few phthalate metabolites and small study populations (Ramírez et al., 2022).
 The effects of exposure to bisphenol A (BPA) during childhood on cognitive functions are still unclear (Ramírez et al., 2022).
 Similarly, the few studies assessing exposure to OP pesticides during childhood through the use of biomarkers suffered from a series of limitations, including a small sample size (Ramírez et al., 2022).
 Given the scarcity of studies on the neurodevelopmental effects of exposure to non-persistent EDCs during childhood, further studies are needed to understand the impact of exposure in this life stage.